bjfr/cubeledger/README.md

 4. **Detailed Information**: Each endpoint is documented with descriptions, request/response schemas, and possible response codes.
 5. **Customization**: The OpenAPI configuration is customized in the `OpenApiConfig` class and `application.properties`.

+### Application Monitoring with Spring Boot Actuator

+The application uses Spring Boot Actuator for monitoring and managing the application in production:

+1. **Health Checks**: The `/actuator/health` endpoint provides basic health information about the application, including custom health indicators for the database.
+2. **Metrics**: The `/actuator/metrics` endpoint provides metrics about the application, including custom metrics for transaction operations.
+3. **Info**: The `/actuator/info` endpoint provides general information about the application, such as name, description, and version.
+4. **Environment**: The `/actuator/env` endpoint provides information about the application's environment properties.
+5. **Beans**: The `/actuator/beans` endpoint provides information about all the Spring beans in the application.
+6. **Mappings**: The `/actuator/mappings` endpoint provides information about all the request mappings in the application.
+7. **Loggers**: The `/actuator/loggers` endpoint provides information about the application's loggers and allows changing log levels at runtime.

+#### Custom Health Indicators

+The application includes a custom health indicator that checks if the database is accessible by counting the number of accounts.

+#### Custom Metrics

+The application includes custom metrics for tracking transaction operations:

+1. **Deposit Counter**: Tracks the number of deposit transactions processed.
+2. **Withdrawal Counter**: Tracks the number of withdrawal transactions processed.
+3. **Transfer Counter**: Tracks the number of transfer transactions processed.

+These metrics are available at `/actuator/metrics/cubeledger.transactions.deposit`, `/actuator/metrics/cubeledger.transactions.withdrawal`, and `/actuator/metrics/cubeledger.transactions.transfer` respectively.

 ### Continuous Integration

 The application uses GitHub Actions for continuous integration: